 In addition, Brookings is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Brookings culture, lifestyle and entertainment options.
 Brookings really pulses to the beat of the academic calendar.
 In Brookings every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Brookings.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Brookings benefits directly from this.

 Brookings, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

+Brookings is a somewhat ethnically-diverse city.
 The people who call Brookings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookings residents report their race to be White, followed by Asian.
 Important ancestries of people in Brookings include German, Norwegian, Irish, English, and Dutch.